 located on a 6000 sq. ft. minimum lot.
 They will have front Single Family Detached Homes will be two story homes loaded garages oriented towards the street they face.

-A variety of architectural materials and textures may be
+DESCRIPTION wood, and vinyl.
+Additional materials may be substituted materials shall include but not be limited to brick, stone, A variety of architectural materials and textures may be used for each building facade.
+Acceptable elevation by approval of the developer or ARB.